Banging Toolbox

 • A necessary tool to still have for small detailed sanding work you don’t need a heavy machine for.

-Sanding is one of the essential but challenging jobs with woodworking.
-There are various sanding jobs, and each job requires a specific sanding tool.
 This is why, as a DIYer or a woodworker, you should know about all the different wood sander types and when to use them.

-It is not enough to know all of these tools, but you should also save yourself a ton of time by picking the right tool for the job and learning the tool’s proper use.
-Note that the appropriate sander type will save you from any rough finish or hassle and give you a superb and satisfying finish in the end.
+It is not enough to know all of these tools, you must save yourself a ton of time by picking the right tool for the job and learning the tool’s proper use.

 As a DIY’er and if you were to only pick 3 tools I would pick first a sanding block, second a random orbital sander, and finally, an oscillating tool because of its wide variety of handy functions, ranging from cutting in tight spots and doubling as a detail sander.